franschipits/iWanderSmart/README.md

+# About me
 Hi, I’m Fran!
 And with my background in finance and my passion for photography and traveling, I got inspired to create this application, combining my experiences and passions into a single platform.
 ![Contact info image](/static/images/FrancianeSchipits.png)

+# iWanderSmart
 The iWanderSmart is an itinerary builder application made with Python and Flask.
 It is designed to improve travel planning, allowing users to create personalized travel itineraries while staying within a predefined budget.

+# Tech Stack
+- Python
+- HTML
+- Jinja2
+- Flask
+- PostgreSQL
+- SQLAlchemy
+- JavaScript
+- AJAX
+- JQuery
+- CSS
+- Bootstrap

+# Features
 The app allows users to create an account, log in and log out of their account.
 ![Homepage image](/static/images/Homepage.png)